augustinanobidiegwu/TipTrend-Insights-Dinning-Behaviour-Analytics/README.md

 # TipTrend-Insights-Dinning-Behaviour-Analytics
 This project uses a dataset that captures different aspects of dining experiences to identify patterns and behaviours related to tipping.
-Information like the total bill, tip amount, gender, preferred smoking day, time of day, and party size are all included in the dataset and used for this analysis
+Information like the total bill, tip amount, gender, preferred smoking day, time of day, and party size are all included in the dataset and used for this analysis.
+Moreover, the dataset provides insights into tipping tendencies concerning dinning preferences such as smoking and specific days or times.
+Further exploration and statistical analysis are underway to uncover deeper trends, potentially shedding light on factors influencing tipping behaviour in restaurant settings

 ## Skills and tools
 •	Variable Identification